huntbrooks85/WRAP/README.md

 * cw_pmra & cw_pmra_e: The proper motion in RA from CatWISE2020 and its uncertainties
 * cw_pmdec & cw_pmdec_e: The proper motion in DEC from CatWISE2020 and its uncertainties
 * cw_mjd: The modified julian date from CatWISE 2020
+* cw_catalog: Provides the full name for which catalog the data is from
 * cw_notes: The notes written in the CatWISE2020 by the user

  <p> AllWISE: </p>